Nautilus-X: Status as of 2011

 The Nautilus-X design concept did not advance beyond the initial drawings and proposal.

 ISS centrifuge demonstration

-In order to assess and characterize influences and effects of the centrifuge relative to human reactions, mechanical dynamic responses and influences, the demonstration of a similar centrifuge first would be tested on the ISS.
+In order to assess and characterize influences and effects of the centrifuge relative to human reactions, mechanical dynamic responses and influences, the demonstration of a similar centrifuge first would be tested on the International Space Station (ISS).

 If produced, this centrifuge would have been the first in-space demonstration of sufficient scale for artificial partial-g effects.
 The demonstrator would be sent using a single Delta IV or Atlas V launcher.
 The full cost of such a demonstrator would be between US$83 million and US$143 million.